The Best Way to Spend 7 Days on the North Island

 We’ll skip the part where we tell you that seven days on the North Island is not long enough and make you an unforgettable itinerary to make the most of the time that you have…

 When visiting the North Island of New Zealand in only a week, you will have to cut some serious corners to make the most of your trip.
-However, trying to fit too much in a short amount of time makes the journey much less enjoyable, exhausting, less about experiences and more just about ticking boxes.
+However, trying to fit too much in a short amount of time makes the journey much less enjoyable and exhausting, and less about experiences and more just about ticking boxes.
 For this reason, we have worked our itinerary below using the following criteria:

 • Exciting destinations with lots of activity options to suit every budget and taste